Quantizable functions on K\"ahler manifolds and non-formal quantization: Introduction

 \subsection{Acknowledgement}

 The authors thank Nikolas Ziming Ma and Shilin Yu for very helpful discussions on this project.
+We also thank the referees for many valuable comments and suggestions for improvement.
 Kwokwai Chan was supported by a grant from the Hong Kong Research Grants Council (Project No. CUHK14301621) and direct grants from CUHK.
 Naichung Conan Leung was supported by grants of the Hong Kong Research Grants Council (Project No. CUHK14301619 \& CUHK14301721) and a direct grant (Project No. 4053400) from CUHK.
 Qin Li was supported by grants from National Science Foundation of China (Project No. 12071204) and Guangdong Basic and Applied Basic Research Foundation (Project No. 2020A1515011220).
 Qin Li also thanks the SUSTech International Center for Mathematics for hospitality.